 “I know”, she said, “Let’s do it again, even harder!”

-I wasn’t sure how I could look at her harder, but I nodded and figured I would do whatever she was doing.
+I wasn’t sure how I could look at her harder, but I nodded and figured I would try to do whatever she was doing.

-Her eyes met mine with a fierce look this time, like I had seen in some dogs’ eyes when they growled at me, or in a picture of a real tiger in one of my dad’s books.
+Her eyes met mine with a fierce look this time, like I had seen in some dogs’ eyes when they growled at me, or in a picture of a real tiger in one of dad’s books.
 She was so fierce it was almost scary, but I knew it was her behind the look, so I wasn’t really scared.
-My eyes still hooked to hers I tried to look back in a fierce way myself.
+My eyes still looking at hers, I tried to look back in a fierce way myself.
 I tried to pretend I was really angry.
 I could see her see my angry look and she tried to look angry back at me.

 I tried to do something silly.
-I put my hands on either side of my face, looked up, and slowly shook my head back and forth, like I’d seen my dad do when he was looking at the typewriter with a piece of paper in it but not knowing what to write.
+I put my hands on either side of my face, looked up, and slowly shook my head back and forth, like I’d seen dad do when he was looking at the typewriter with a piece of paper in it but not knowing what to type.
 It worked.
 Molly laughed at my funny face and that made me feel good like a clown.
 I let my own body tumble off the side of my chair like she had done.
 Even when we both stopped laughing we continued to lay there on the floor.
 Neither of us said anything.
-There did not need to be anything that was next.
-It felt good just being there together, in Molly’s secret attic pirate fort, above the world of the adults that otherwise hovered over our lives.
+There didn’t need to be anything that was next.
+It felt good just being there together, in Molly’s secret attic pirate fort, above the world of the grownups, where they usually looked down at us.